 The District's construction work in process, which is reported in the proprietary funds, consists primarily of work being done on water and wastewater lines.
-Construction costs that were added to construction work in process totaled \$283,187 during the year.
+Construction costs that were added to construction work in process totaled \$73,465 during the year.

 Each year the District has various on-going construction projects.
 The costs of these projects are recorded as current year expenditures in the appropriate enterprise fund.
-Interest revenues, interest expenses, and bond issuance expenses on these projects are recorded in the Debt Service Fund, the Water Fund, or the Wastewater Fund.
 At the end of the year, the expenses associated with each construction project are aggregated and recorded in the appropriate proprietary fund type.
 As the projects are completed, they are transferred into capital assets in either the Water Fund or the Wastewater Fund and depreciated over the asset's estimated useful life.